IbalArrasyid/Blockchain-MedicalRecords/README.md

 ## Setup
 1. Download Metamask Extension from chrome
-2. Set your wallet to Rinkeby test network
+2. Set your wallet to Sepolia test network
-3. Get ETH from Sepoila Faucet
+3. Get ETH from Sepolia Faucet

 ## How to Run System
 ```